 Market Bosworth town is close to the marina and has so much to offer its visitors that it is well worth the walk up the hill.
 Of course there is a bus which runs from just outside the marina from 7am until 5.40pm for the less energetic visitor.

 However you get to town, you will be presented with lots of ways to part with your hard earned cash.
-There is a small supermarket as well as a traditional butcher, a fruit shop, a paper shop, a delicatessen, a chocolate shop, an antique shop and many others including three hairdressers.
-The market in the town centre operates every Wednesday, with a variety of stalls selling fruit, vegetables, clothing, fish, fabrics, plants and other items.
+There is a small supermarket as well as a fruit shop, a paper shop, a delicatessen, a chocolate shop, an antique shop and many others including three hairdressers.
+The market in the town centre operates every Wednesday, with a variety of stalls selling fruit, vegetables, clothing, fish, fabrics, meat, plants and other items.
 On the fourth Sunday of every month there is also a farmers’ market.

 There are cafes to refresh the weary shopper or three pubs where you can slake your thirst.
 Market Bosworth caters for the diner with good restaurants such as Softleys, The Dixie Arms Hotel, which has an Italian pizzeria, and The Black Horse, which serves high quality food.
 There is also an Indian restaurant which has a takeaway service, a Chinese takeaway and an award winning chip shop that completes the culinary line-up.